-Staff has audited ACW's records for compliance with the Commission rules and orders and determined the components necessary for rate setting.
-The staff engineer also conducted a field investigation of the Utility's plant and service area.
+We have audited ACW's records for compliance with our rules and orders and determined the components necessary for rate setting.
+We also conducted a field investigation of the Utility's plant and service area.
 A review of the Utility's operating expenses, maps, files, and rate application was also performed to obtain information about the physical plant operating cost.
-Staff has selected a historical test year ending December 31, 2006, for this rate case.
+We have selected a historical test year ending December 31, 2006, for this rate case.

-The Commission has jurisdiction to consider this rate case pursuant to Section 367.0814, Florida Statutes (F.S.).
+We have jurisdiction to consider this rate case pursuant to Section 367.0814, Florida Statutes (F.S.).